Potter vs Bailey: The Moral Choice Facing Britain Today

 Attlee spearheaded the greatest programme of housebuilding ever seen here.
 Even as his government founded the NHS and nationalised failing industries, over 200,000 social homes rose annually from the ashes of war.

-This was true leadership, transcending circumstance to transform lives.
+This was true leadership, transcending circumstances to transform lives.
 Attlee’s ministry ensured that even the poorest citizens might enjoy security and comfort.
 A tenement slum dweller could aspire to a good-quality, affordable council house with indoor plumbing – a revelation after decades making do in cramped and squalid conditions.

 It is this ambition and sense of social duty that Britain now cries out for.
 There are no excuses – if Attlee could build decent housing amidst post-war austerity, today’s leaders have no alibis.
 Resources abound, the need is glaring.
 Only the requisite compassion is lacking.